Main question : Typicality, basically the whole chapter- Define what is a typical sequence

 Partie Cerf 2021 - 8 Jun 2021

 - Explain the principle of Shannon code.
 Prove upper and lower bound on its average length.
-What happens to these bounds when the distribution is unknown ?- Describe the binary erasure channel.
-Show its capacity, and compare it with feedback scheme.
+What happens to these bounds when the distribution is unknown ?

 Il aide et est sympa.
 Il fait beaucoup de parallèles avec le reste du cours quand vous êtes en train de répondre, donc faut bien faire les liens du cours. (le format de cet exam en covid c\'était 45 min de préparation avec ce que vous voulez + 45 min de réponse)